hrokr/Heartbeat/README.md

 So, yeah, that craziness above _is_ the fft of the signal.

-But we know there is more at the bottom and we know when we listen to heart beat you hear that thump-thump about once a second.
-So there there has to be more energy those frequencies than the rest.
+But we know there is more auditory power at the bottom range of spectrum.
+We know this because when we listen to heartbeat we hear that thump-thump about once a second.
+So there has to be more energy those frequencies than the rest or we couldn't pull the heartbeat (the signal) out from the noise.
 But how do figure that out.

 Turns out a Power Spectrum Density graph (also in scipy) is the solution.